-Here is the important thing to know: A company will not ask you to send a payment on a prepaid gift card.
+Here is the important thing to know: Most companies, including AT&T and DIRECTV, will not ask for payment on a prepaid card like a gift card.
 This is especially true when the prepaid card is for a totally unrelated company or service.
-This is big red flag that says, “Scam!”
+If someone tries to sell you services or an upgrade this way, it’s a big red flag that says, “Scam!”

 What To Look For

 Here are three scenarios that ultimately can lead to a bad guy asking for payment on a gift card.

 - The bad guy appears to have access to your account and can make real-time changes you can see, such as adding an upgrade.
 The bad guy claims to be a company representative making these changes.
 He then asks you to pay with a prepaid card to qualify for a promotion.
 But when you get your next bill, it shows the full charge for the upgrade with no promotion, and you’ve lost the money you sent to the scammer.

 - The bad guy tells you he sent a “promo code” to your phone while he is chatting with you.
 He will ask you to read it back.
 The number is actually a temporary PIN code he caused the legitimate company to send to your phone by pretending to be you.
 He doesn’t actually know the PIN number until you read it to him.
 Once you read it, you’ve given him the ability to access your account.
 This can be followed by inviting you to pay for the promotion with a prepaid gift card.

 - You receive a text message or email.
 It says that you should click the link or call the number for a great upgrade.
 Don’t call that number or click the link.
 Instead, call the customer service number on your regular bill and ask if the text is legitimate.
 These may be attempts to gain access to your account or scam you, which can include requests for prepaid cards as payment.